-What is a Hospitalist?
+What is a hospitalist?

-What are the benefits of being cared for by a Hospitalist?
+What are the benefits of being cared for by a hospitalist?

-- Hospitalists are familiar with our hospital processes and procedures.
-This allows them to easily order tests, consult other specialists and adjust treatments.
+Hospitalists work only in the hospital and are available, on-site, 24 hours-a-day.
+They're easily accessible in emergencies or when questions arise.
+Hospitalists are familiar with our hospital processes and procedures, which allows them to easily order tests, consult other specialists and adjust treatments.

-How does the Hospitalist work with my doctor?
+How does the hospitalist work with my doctor?